Regulatory Compliance Checklist

 Phase 4: Ongoing — Continuous Compliance Monitoring and Improvement

-11. Glossary
+12. Glossary

-Regulatory Acronyms
+Regulatory Frameworks and Acronyms

 Term Definition

-DPA Data Processing Agreement — A contract between a data controller and a data processor required under GDPR Art.
-28, governing how the processor handles personal data on behalf of the controller.
-Also: Data Protection Authority — the national regulatory body responsible for enforcing GDPR in each EU member state.
+DPA Data Processing Agreement — A contract between a data controller and a data processor (or between controllers) required by GDPR Art.
+28, specifying the terms under which personal data is processed.
+Also used colloquially for "Data Protection Authority" (the supervisory authority in each EU member state).

 QSA Qualified Security Assessor — A company certified by the PCI Security Standards Council to conduct PCI-DSS assessments.